 5. Regular check-ins with employees

 One can never force employees to talk about their mental health struggles.
 HR departments can instead maintain an open line of communication and offer one on ones if an employee wishes to talk about anything.
-Another way to do this is by online pulse surveys.
-As the term “pulse” suggests, this survey is carried out to continuously gain employees' views on subjects such as communication and relationships, job-related roles, and the overall work environment.
-This can help build trust for employees and helps in building a non judgmental and safe work environment.
+Another way to do this is through employee engagement surveys.
+This survey is carried out to continuously gain employees' views on subjects such as communication and relationships, job-related roles, and the overall work environment.
+This can help build trust for employees and helps in building a non judgmental and psychologically safe work environment.
+It can also give leadership the insight they need to cultivate a more engaged workforce.

 6. Offer employee benefits